9track/FlashFloppy-wiki/Firmware-Programming.md

 package manager (Linux), or Homebrew (on MacOS).
 Programming is then as simple as (for v0.9.19a in this example):
 ```
+sudo sfu-util -a 0 -s :unprotect:force -D flashfloppy_v0.9.19a/FF_Gotek-v0.9.19a.dfu
 sudo dfu-util -a 0 -D flashfloppy_v0.9.19a/FF_Gotek-v0.9.19a.dfu
 ```

+The first line is only needed if the Gotek Flash is read-protected (this is the case for factory-fresh Goteks).
+Since the `unprotect` command resets the Gotek, you may need to wait some seconds before issuing the second command, while the DFU device is re-enumerated.

+There are reports of some issues connecting as a DFU device to MacOS.
+In some cases this can be solved by connecting via an external USB hub.

 [an2606]: http://www.st.com/resource/en/application_note/cd00167594.pdf